-In making Option grants to NEOs in 2022, the Compensation Committee considered individual contributions and responsibilities and the corporate performance described under "2022 Corporate Performance and Market Conditions".
+In making Option grants to NEOs in 2023, the Compensation Committee considered individual contributions and responsibilities and the corporate performance described under "2023 Corporate Performance and Market Conditions".
 The grant date fair value of the Option grants and the resulting alignment of total compensation payable to the NEOs with the Corporation's selected peer group and the overall level of Option holdings necessary to incentivize long-term performance by each NEO were also considered.

-Compared to 2021, the grant date value of the Options granted to the CEO in 2022 decreased by 9% and the average grant date value of Options granted to the remaining NEOs remained relatively consistent.
-Decreases in the number of Options granted to each NEO in 2022 compared to 2021 offset an increase in the grant date fair value of each Option under the Black-Scholes model resulting from the significant increase in the trading price of the Common Shares at the time of the Option grant in 2022 as compared to 2021.
+Compared to 2022, the grant date value of the Options granted to the CEO in 2023 decreased by 31% due to a decrease in the grant date fair value of each Option under the Black-Scholes model.
+The average grant date value of Options granted to the remaining NEOs in 2023 compared to 2022 decreased by 23%.
+In the case of these NEOs, increases to the number of Options granted to two of the NEOs were offset by a decrease in the grant date fair value of each Option under the Black-Scholes model.